BLAST (biotechnology): Background

-BLAST, which The New York Times called the Google of biological research, is one of the most widely used bioinformatics programs for sequence searching.
+BLAST is a widely used bioinformatics programs for sequence searching.
 It addresses a fundamental problem in bioinformatics research.
-The heuristic algorithm it uses is much faster than other approaches, such as calculating an optimal alignment.
+The heuristic algorithm it uses is faster for large-scale searches compared to methods like Smith-Waterman.
 This emphasis on speed is vital to making the algorithm practical on the huge genome databases currently available, although subsequent algorithms can be even faster.